Desert Hot Springs, California: Government

 Desert Hot Springs is in the Riverside County Supervisor 4th District.

 City government

-Desert Hot Springs is served by a five member City Council, Mayor Scott Matas and Council Members Jan Pye, Russell Betts, Roger Nunez and Gary Gardner.
+Desert Hot Springs is served by a five-member City Council: Mayor Scott Matas and Council Members Jan Pye, Russell Betts, Roger Nunez and Gary Gardner.
 Council members and the Mayor serve four-year terms.
 It operates as city manager form or government.

 Desert Hot Springs's outlying areas include non-county areas of Desert Hot Springs and nearby communities of Desert Edge, Sky Valley and North Palm Springs.
+On the western perimeter of the city (within city limits) are the newer master-planned communities of Mountain View Country Estates and Skyborne.
+Adjacent to Mountain View Country Estates is the older master-planned community of Mission Lakes Country Club in unincorporated Riverside County.

 Public safety

 The city of Desert Hot Springs contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.

+Desert Hot Springs has their own municipal police department.
 In two separate municipal ballot measures, Desert Hot Springs residents approved a utility users tax and a public safety tax by majorities of over 75 percent.
 Both measures provide added funding to the police department and other public safety services.

 Economy

 The city is home to windmill farms in the west and also by the San Gorgonio Pass.
 The growing use of solar power accompanied by many windmills make Desert Hot Springs a leading city in renewable energy.

 The main economy is based on spas, which are mostly owner-operated.
 The mild climate and hot springs make it a popular tourist destination.